flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180415-18-05-15-summer-gas-prices.md

     I feel like this happens EVERY Summer...
 Why?
   card_citation: I feel like this happens EVERY Summer...
 Why?
 card_2:
-  card_text: "> U.S. economic growth has boosted demand for oil which means most consumers should be able to afford to pay more at the pump, BUT wildcards in oil-producing areas may mean higher prices ahead.\n> \n> _**a\x1CThree dollars is like a small fence.
+  card_text: "> U.S. economic growth has boosted demand for oil which means most consumers should be able to afford to pay more at the pump, BUT wildcards in oil-producing areas may mean higher prices ahead.n> n> _**ax1CThree dollars is like a small fence.
 You can get through it, you can get over it.
 But $4 is like the electric fence in Jurassic Park.
-Therea\x19s no getting over that.a\x1D**_\n> \n> Patrick DeHaan, GasBuddy analyst"
+Thereax19s no getting over that.ax1D**_n> n> Patrick DeHaan, GasBuddy analyst"
   card_citation: ''
 card_3:
   card_text: >-